ianwalter/ng-suggestion/README.md

 ```suggestion-params``` The parameters to be used to query the identified API.

 ```suggestion-free-text``` (optional) Allows the selection of items that are not in the
 populated list of options.
-The value is a boolean; the default behavior is not to allow.
+The value is a boolean; the default behavior is false.

 ```suggestion-enter-action``` (optional) Executes a function when the enter key is hit.
 The value must be a function.